EOP-OMB/mod-framework/README.md

 ## Adding the Auth Certificates

-Create a folder under your root app folder (same level as src) called Certificates and copy the localhost.login.omb.gov.key and localhost.login.omb.gov.pem files there.
+Create a folder under your root app folder (same level as src) called Certificates and copy the localhost.key and localhost.pem files there.

 ## Configuring angular.json
 You'll need to update your angular.json file.